 Professional Dues

 Ah, we’ve all been there.
 That first moment you’re voluntold to do something.
-Yeah, it’s not a once in a lifetime event.
-Voluntold to help with some BS bake sale, voluntold to help put together a unit Christmas Party, Voluntold to do anything that has nothing to do with unit readiness or the mission, etc. It’s like mandatory fun, but with work involved.
+Yeah, it’s not a once-in-a-lifetime event.
+Voluntold to help with some BS bake sale, voluntold to help put together a unit Christmas Party, Voluntold to do anything that has nothing to do with unit readiness or the mission, etc. It’s like mandatory fun but with work involved.
 And it’s seriously a never-ending thing.
 It would be one thing if you knew about these types of obligations before joining, but let’s face it, promises of running a bake sale on your day off don’t get dotted lines signed.

 Then there’s all the forced education.
 Okay, maybe it’s not forced; no one is holding a gun to your head.
 But, it’s so highly recommended that you can’t promote beyond some ranks without it.